 - Michael Ruhlman wrote a whole book dedicated to ratios and it's called Ratio.
 In this book he's documented most of the ratios you might need to bake.
 You can buy on Amazon

 - Consult the guide to baking conversions and sign up to get the pdf version of the baking conversions chart

 - Invest in the book The Baker's Appendix, also available on Amazon, which is another great resource for understanding how to convert ingredients from one unit of measure to another, like from cups to grams

 - Get a kitchen scale, so that you can work with ratios by weight, and not just ratios by volume.
 I love my OXO kitchen scale and the newest version is available on Amazon.

-- Get familiar with baking conversions and download the baking conversions chart if you haven't already.
+- Get familiar with baking conversions and get the baking conversions charts if you haven't already.

 Realistically, you will find along that way that you can't simplify every single baking recipe to a neat and tidy ratio, like 1-2-3-4.
 Trust me, I try to all the time and I get frustrated.
 Still, the exercise of analyzing a recipe, breaking it down into the ingredients, the ratios, and the techniques will make you a better baker and is key to mastering baking!
 And when you realize that most baking recipes fit some sort of formula or ratio, it's very exciting and opens up the doors to so many creative possibilities.

 Most of us aren't born with a natural ability to convert ingredients from cups to grams or ounces.
 If you would like to learn more about converting recipes from volume to weight measurements, you need the Baking Ingredient conversions chart.